|

 NCBI/NLM has created several distinct Tag Sets from the Suite of Modules, each with its own purpose.
 A brief overview of each Tag Set is provided below.
 The full description of each Tag Set is available in its documentation.

-Each one of the Tag Sets is delivered as an XML DTD, W3C XML Schema, and RELAX NG, but only the XML DTD is intended for maintenance.
-While the structural constraints on document tagging expressed by the W3C XML Shema and the RELAX NG schema are identical to those of the DTD, neither reflects the DTD's modular structure.
+Each one of the Tag Sets is delivered as an XML DTD, W3C XML schema, and RELAX NG schema, but only the XML DTD is intended for maintenance.
+While the structural constraints on document tagging expressed by the W3C XML schema and the RELAX NG schema are identical to those of the DTD, neither reflects the DTD's modular structure.
 For the specific impact this has on customizations, please consult the individual Tag Set documentation.

-[Note: NCBI/NLM also created a DTD for the submission of citations and abstracts for MEDLINE/PubMed that predated this Suite full-text effort.
+[Note: NCBI/NLM also created a DTD for the submission of citations and abstracts for MEDLINE/PubMed that predated this Suite.
 If you want to submit citations and abstracts to NLM for inclusion in PubMed/MEDLINE, use the PubMed Journal Article DTD.
 Detailed information is available from the PubMed web site: Information for Publishers re: XML Tagged Data.]

 Using the Suite